jina-ai/finetuner/docs/components/tuner.md

     ````

-2. Build labeled match data {ref}`according to the steps in here<build-mnist-data>`.
-One can refer
+2. Build labeled match data {ref}`according to the steps here<build-mnist-data>`.
+You can refer
    to `finetuner.toydata.generate_fashion_match` for an implementation.
 In this example, for each `Document` we generate 10 positive matches and 10 negative matches.

-3. Feed labeled data and the embedding model into Finetuner:
+3. Feed the labeled data and embedding model into Finetuner:
     ```python
     import finetuner
     from finetuner.toydata import generate_fashion_match